Why Does My Vagina Hurt During Sex? 13 Causes of Painful Intercourse

 Trauma or injury

-Having intercourse too soon after childbirth can be significantly painful for women, which is why most doctors recommend waiting at least six weeks after giving birth to have sex again.
+Having intercourse too soon after childbirth can be significantly painful for women, which is why most doctors recommend waiting at least four to six weeks after giving birth to have sex again.

 This allows the body to heal and recover from issues like vaginal tears.